jbenzshawel/playlist-generator/README.md

 # Playlist Generator
-This is a simple tool that pulls a list of songs from a configured source and syncs them to a playlist in spotify.
+This is a simple tool that pulls a list of songs from a configured source and syncs them to a playlist in Spotify.
 I found that my Spotify Discover Weekly playlist was no longer interesting and occasionally included AI music.

 ## Overview
 The tool currently scopes all playlists to songs played over a month at a given source.
 For example, if